gvwilson/thirdbit/fiction/iffy/index.md

 Iffy fired back something whose pronunciation had obviously changed but whose meaning had not.
-*what'd they tell you this was necessary for? governor's losin' a war with his clones an' figures I might be some sort o' super weapon or maybe get th' machines t' do his fightin' for him*
+*what'd they tell you this was necessary for? governor's started a war with his clone an' figures I might be some sort o' super weapon, that's all this is*

 Sandrine shook her head,
 or thought she did.
 She had no way of telling if Iffy's body was obeying her right now or not.
-*That can't be right.
-Every persona recording has keys and lockouts.
-Only authorized personnel can—"

-*this feel authorized t' you?*
-Iffy snapped.
-*they picked you 'cuz they know you'll do whatever someone in a uniform tells you t' do* The contempt in the thought rolled over Sandrine like a wave of dirty harbor water.
+*they picked you 'cuz they know you'll do whatever someone in a uniform tells you t' do* Iffy's contempt rolled over Sandrine like a wave of dirty harbor water.
 *here lemme show you*

 Without warning Sandrine was inside
-Iffy's memory of swiping through old news reports on a hand-held app while lying on a cot somewhere underground waiting for it to be safe to go outside.
+Iffy's memory of swiping through old news reports on a hand-held app while lying on a cot somewhere that smelled like the sea.
-Someone was asleep on another cot nearby, and for some reason the memory was tinged with a musky smell that reminded Sandrine of large farm animals.
 There was a picture of her,
 older by years than the "her" that had been recorded, raising a hand as her name was called at her trial.
-She was wearing civilian clothes, or at least something that wasn't a uniform, and her hair was pulled back in a complicated braid, but her back was as straight as ever.
+She was wearing civilian clothes and her hair was pulled back in a complicated braid, but her back was as straight as ever.

 Atrocity.